Baojun 730

-The Baojun 730 (宝骏730 (Bǎojùn 730)) is a seven-seat compact MPV produced by SAIC-GM-Wuling through the Baojun brand.
+The Baojun 730 (宝骏730 (Bǎojùn 730)) is a minivan produced by SAIC-GM-Wuling through the Baojun brand.
 The 730 was launched at the 2014 Auto China and developed at the SAIC-GM-Wuling Chinese joint venture specifically for the Chinese market.
 Baojun sold 250,000 units of the car in the first year of sales.

 First generation (2014)

 The first-generation 730 is available in two four-cylinder engine options: a 1.5-litre (1,485 cc) engine producing 82 kW and 146 Nm of torque and a 1.8-litre (1,796 cc) unit producing 101 kW.
 The suspension system was tuned by Lotus.

-Second generation (CN210M; 2017)
+Second generation (2017)

 The second-generation 730 was announced with an updated powertrain options and additional improvements in late November 2017.
 Apart from the engines available from the first-generation model, a turbocharged 1.5-litre four-cylinder engine and a six-speed dual-clutch transmission options were added.
 The engine produces 110 kW and 230 Nm of torque.
 The second-generation 730 also has a multi-link rear suspension.

 In November 2018, a 48V mild hybrid variant was added to the line up.
 It is only available for the 1.5-litre turbo engine and paired to a 6-speed manual transmission.
 The 1.8-litre model was also discontinued.